tigerbeetle/tigerbeetle/src/testing/systest/README.md

 - `replica`: A TigerBeetle replica.
 - `workload`:
-    - Generate messages (create/fetch account/transfer) in a loop
+    - Generate (possibly invalid) operations (create account/transfer) in a loop
-    - Check results for basic problems
+    - Track some data about accounts after every successful operation
+    - Query accounts and check basic consistency properties
 - `config`: Package the `docker-compose.yaml` and any additional environment configuration for Antithesis.

 ## Resources